Derby Corporation Tramways

 Motormen and conductors

-The crew of Tramcar No 3, decorated for the occasion, pose for the cameraman on the opening day of the new electric services (27th July 1904); both men are wearing double-breasted jackets with lapels, and tensioned-crown peaked caps bearing a shield-shaped muncipal-device badge and a grade badge ('Driver' and 'Conductor').
+The crew of Tramcar No 3, decorated for the occasion, pose for the cameraman on the opening day of the new electric services (27th July 1904); both men are wearing double-breasted jackets with lapels, and tensioned-crown peaked caps bearing a shield-shaped municipal-device badge and a grade badge ('Driver' and 'Conductor').
 Photo courtesy of the National Tramway Museum.

 Derby Corporation municipal-device badge — nickel.
 This was worn on tramcar crew caps from the inauguration of electric services right through to their withdrawal.
 Note the absence of stag supporters to the shield, the granting of which post dates the demise of the tramway.
 Author's Collection.